BordersExplorationGroup/bordersexplorationgroup.github.io/README.md

 Planned improvements for this site:
 * Rewrite homepage text
-* Broken link check
+* Broken link check - SF
-* Clear out unlinked files
-* Change navigation from absolute positions to relative (to remove forced top spacing)
-* Delete Flickr and move all images to GitHub with a slideshow then delete Flickr
+* Delete Flickr and move all images to GitHub with a slideshow then delete Flickr - SF for Flickr URLs
-* Remove Google Photos slideshows and move all slides/photosets to GitHub with slideshows

-Remaining actions for webmaster:
+Blocked:
 * After final event in 2019 - deletion of Mailchimp account
 * Deletion of https://www.borders-exploration-group.org.uk/ domain name by 2020-08-25

+Won't do:
+* Change navigation from absolute positions to relative (to remove forced top spacing)